 Frequently Asked Questions

-Secondary Education Preservice Teachers: You need to be aware that because of your teaching area considerations placement can be quite complex.
+Secondary education Preservice Teachers need to be aware that because of teaching area considerations placement can be quite complex.
 Depending upon your teaching areas there may be limited options within your required geographical region.
 Meeting the QCT requirements of the Secondary program and locating a suitable Queensland learning site as outlined in the Professional Experience (PEx) Essentials are the two priority criteria.

 - Close family members / friends are employed.